 Summary: A longtime buzzword, personalization is gaining traction as a web design best practice, proven to convert users into advocates.
 Here’s why it works, what types of data you need, and approaches to reaching your niche audiences.

-POV: You’re in the market for some new furniture, so you check out the website of that trendy, economical, Scandinavian DIY outlet that seems ubiquitous these days.
+POV: You’re in the market for some new furniture, so you check out the website a trendy, economical, furniture outlet that seems ubiquitous these days.
 The first thing you’re greeted with is a screen to select your country.
 You select your location and go about your business, later closing the browser window.
 A couple days later, you want to go back and look at that table again, and once again, you’re asked to select your country.

 What?
 I literally just told you that.
 Do you not remember me?
 Fine.
 Let’s do this again.